swiftlang/sourcekit-lsp/Editors/README.md

 That's it!
 As a test, open a source file in an Xcode project, put cursor on top of a symbol in normal mode and run `:LspDefinition`.
 More commands is documented [here](https://github.com/prabirshrestha/vim-lsp#supported-commands).

-There are many Vim solutions for autocomplete.
+There are many Vim solutions for code completion.
 For instance, you may want to use LSP for omnifunc:

 ```
 autocmd FileType swift setlocal omnifunc=lsp#complete
 ```

-With this added in `.vimrc`, you can use `<c-x><c-o>` in insert mode to trigger sourcekit-lsp autocompletion.
+With this added in `.vimrc`, you can use `<c-x><c-o>` in insert mode to trigger sourcekit-lsp completion.

+(Please contribute instructions for other autocomplete methods if you can!)

 ## Other Editors